-We’ve been looking for Robo Advisors which are ideal for people with less than $15,000 to invest, but that’s only the tip of the iceberg.
-In order to fully justify our choices, we focused on the following key factors:
+When looking for Robo Advisors that are ideal for people with smaller amounts to invest, we focused on the following key factors:

 - Account services available to lower investment amounts